-- Majority respondents supported the State's current regulated hours of operation for cannabis businesses, 6 AM - 10 PM daily. - Several comments received support no limit to hours of operation, allowing businesses flexibility to respond to needs of local market - o Minority respondents supported 8 AM 8 PM, or some similar time table.
+- Majority of respondents support the State's current regulated hours of operation for cannabis businesses, 6 AM - 10 PM daily. - Several comments expressed support for no limit to the hours of operation, allowing businesses flexibility - o Minority respondents supported operating hours of 8 AM 8 PM, or a similar time table.